 1. Physical distance from sugar.

-If you’re sugar sensitive, and you want to stop bingeing on sugar, you probably need to minimize your sugar intake in order to be free from cravings.
-This step, combined with eating regular meals of whole, healthy foods (many of us who have sugar cravings also have low or volatile blood sugar), heals your brain chemistry.
+First, you may need to support a base level of physiological healing from sugar.
+This may entail minimizing your sugar intake.
+According to Kathleen des Maison, this step, combined with eating regular meals of whole, healthy foods (many of us who have sugar cravings also have low or volatile blood sugar), heals your brain chemistry.
 On a brain level, you’re not wanting the sugar so much.

 2. Emotional distance from sugar.

-And yet abstinence isn’t enough to stay off sugar for good.
-(I learned this lesson the hard way!)
-In order to heal sugar addiction at the root, we have to heal and soothe the emotional brain.
+And yet, in my experience, abstinence isn’t enough by itself.
+In order to heal a sugar addiction at the root, we have to heal and soothe the emotional brain.
 We need to soothe ourselves emotionally without food – any food.

 This is important because life is dynamic and unpredictable.
 Without this level of emotional healing, when life gets stressful, we go back to sugar or turn to another coping mechanism – like overeating non sugar foods – to soothe ourselves.